ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 Running `TouchTerrain_app.py` starts a Flask server module, which will be run inside Apache.
 Contact us if you want a dockerized Gunicorn version).
 The server creates a webpage, through which the user inputs the area selection and print parameters.

 The server presents users with `index.html` (in templates), which can be styled to suit your needs, provided the various input dialogs and JavaScript remain.
+Starting with version 3, it is based on Bootstrap 4.

-config.py contains server specific config settings:
+The config.py file inside the server folder contains server specific config settings:
-- NUM_CORES:  0 means: use all cores, 1 means: use only 1 core (usefull for debugging)
+- NUM_CORES: 0 means: use all cores, 1 means: use only 1 core (useful for debugging)
 - MAX_CELLS: if the raster has more cells than this number, tempfiles are used instead of memory during the later stages of processing.
 This is slower but less memory intensive than assembling the entire zip file in memory alone.
 - MAX_CELLS_PERMITED: if the number of cells is bigger than this number, processing is not started.
 This help to prevents jobs that are so big that the server would start thrashing.
 It is, however, just a heuristic.
 Recommeded practice is to start a job and see if virtual memory (swapspace) is used and to lower MAX_CELLS_PERMITED until this does not happen.
 - GOOGLE_ANALYTICS_TRACKING_ID is the Google Analytics tracking id that gets inlined into index.html.
 By default it's our GA id, so be sure to change this to yours or set it to 'UA-XXXXXXXX' to disable tracking.